rapid7/insightconnect-plugins/trendmicro_deepsecurity/help.md

 #### Deploy

-This action is used to search Deep Security IPS rules for given CVEs.
+Deploy the given Deep Security IPS rules to a computer or policy

 ##### Input